-The System invests in comingled funds and limited partnerships which are valued at net asset value (NAV).
+The System invests in comingled funds and limited partnerships which are valued at NAV.
 The NAV, as provided by the trustee, is used as a practical expedient to estimate fair value.
 The NAV is based on the fair value of the underlying investments held by the fund and other various methods are used to value these securities.
 The investment objectives are described in the tables and paragraphs in greater detail below.